futureprompters/cookiecutter-ml-project/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
+├── data               <- Scripts to download or generate data │   └── make_dataset.py
-└── {{ cookiecutter.module_name }}                <- Source code for use in this project.
+└── src                <- Source code for use in this project.
+    └── {{ cookiecutter.module_name }} <- Source code of the module
         │
         ├── __init__.py    <- Makes {{ cookiecutter.module_name }} a Python module
         │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │
         ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
         │
         ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
         │   ├── predict_model.py
         │   └── train_model.py
         │
         └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```

 ## Using v1